 Their musical style is based on colourfully sung Western Basque, full of melody and life.
 Wide-ranging music free of any artistic complexes; the force of rock splashed with pop tones plus passion and the will to live; songs about love and friendship, emotions and changes in mood in daily life.
 But although the trunk of their music is rock and pop, they also take care of the branches and leaves which spring out from it: folk, country and disco/funky dance rhythms are also part of their repertoire in a completely natural way.
 They cultivate styles which open windows to music, wanting the band to be open to new influences at all times.

-During the last twelve years the group has given hundreds of concerts all over the Basque Country, filling concert halls and town squares to bursting point.
+During the last sixteen years the group has given hundreds of concerts all over the Basque Country, filling concert halls and town squares to bursting point.
 In 2006 they played at the first Bilbao BBK Live, opening for groups such as Ben Harper & The Innocent Criminals, The Cult, The Cardigans and Lori Meyers.
 In 2014, for instance, at festival EHZ, they had the chance to share the stage with the famous groups Ska-P and Pendulum.
 They have played in a few Spanish cities such as Madrid, Barcelona, Valencia, Orense and Gijon and in other foreign cities such as London, Belfast, Cork and Londonderry.

 Virtuous musicians who have collaborated with Gatibu include «Robe» Iniesta (Extremoduro), «Fito» Cabrales (Platero y Tú, Fito & Fitipaldis), Iñaki «Uoho» Antón (Platero y Tú, Extremoduro), Luis Camino (21 Japonesas, Mecano, Abya Yala) and José Alberto Batiz (Akelarre, Tapia eta Leturia Band, Fito & Fitipaldis), all very well-known in the Basque Country and in Spain because of their contributions to music.